suffolklibraries/sljekyll/_recurrents/kessingland-baby-bounce-tot-rock-2.md

 ---
 recurrent-title: "Baby Bounce and Tot Rock"
-recurrent-description: "Songs and rhymes for babies and toddlers."
+recurrent-description: "Songs and rhymes for babies and toddlers.
+No session 20 June."
 recurrent-day: Thursday (library otherwise closed)
 recurrent-times: 1030-1100
 recurrent-location: kessingland-library